-A total of 129 wetlands, totaling 1,469 ac (594 ha), have been mapped at NMS (AECOS and Wil Chee 2009).
-All of the wetlands are classified as palustrine, except for the Fena Reservoir, which is classified as surface water.
+A total of 129 wetlands, totaling 1,469 ac (594 ha), have been mapped at NMS.
+All of the wetlands are classified as palustrine, except for the Fena Reservoir, which is classified as surface water (COMNAV Marianas 2008).
+Wetland studies in portions of NMS, particularly the northern portion, are ongoing.
 Wetlands in the Fena Reservoir watershed perform an important ecological function as they retain sediment that may otherwise be deposited into Fena Reservoir.
-A recent investigation of the ravines south of Fena Reservoir indicated that there may be fewer and less extensive wetlands than previously mapped in ravine areas on NMS (NAVFAC Pacific 2010).
+The extensive wetlands downstream of Fena reservoir and around Fena reservoir (central and to the east) and the potential magazine areas are part of an upcoming wetland investigation using remotely sensed data verified by ground truthing.
+The results of the investigation will be incorporated into the Final EIS.

-Wetlands in the project area are shown in Figure 4.1-40 and include Wetland Areas 32, 33, 51, 52, 53, and 56.
-These wetland areas are located adjacent to magazine storage area options and are summarized in Table 4.1-8.
+A recent wetland investigation conducted in accordance with the 1987 Wetland Delineation Manual (USACE 1987) delineated wetlands in the project area (NAVFAC Marianas 2009).
+From that report, this discussion focuses on the wetland areas located in the vicinity of the project area.
+As shown in Figure 4.1-36, the wetland areas of note are delineated wetland areas 32, 33, 51, 52, 53, and 56.
+These wetland areas are located adjacent to magazine storage area options and are summarized in Table 4.1-7.

+L mity of Magazine B or age Options, M

 Wetland Area Size (ac/ha)

 32 9.5/3.8

 33 61.7/25.0

 50 27.5/11.1

 51 67.2/27.2

 52 2.7/1.1

 53 4.7/1.9

 56 77.2/31.2

-Table 4.1-8.
+Table 4.1-7.
 Summary of Wetland Areas in the Vicinity of Magazine Storage Options, NMS

-Sources: AECOS and Wil Chee 2009.
+Sources: NAVFAC Marianas 2009.